yhjmanuel/Chinese_Couplet_Generation_With_GPT/readme.md

 predict.py: after running train.py and getting the word dict & model, set the "sen_str" variable in predict.py (the first half of a couplet), and run the script to get the second half as output.

-GPT_training.ipynb: how the model is trained in Google Colab

 The trained model can be accessed at: https://drive.google.com/file/d/132E2gSzpjOpdWz0Qo-1MgzeUAnq8a59I/view?usp=sharing